zawphyo-Hub/SpringSecurity-JwtOauth/README.md

 # SpringSecurity-JwtOauth
-This is a demo project for user authentication and authorization using Spring Boot with JWT, OAuth2, two factor authentication and MySQL for the backend, and React for the frontend.
+This is a demo project that implements user authentication and authorization using Spring Boot with JWT, OAuth2, and two-factor authentication.
+It uses MySQL for the backend and React for the frontend.

 ## Lessons Learned
 Learned how to create and manage databases using Spring Boot, including configuring and using Spring Data JPA.